A-

 Is Myrtle Beach Affordable?

-Wondering if Myrtle Beach is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Myrtle Beach, for example, the median home price is 27.5% higher than what folks pay nationally, and monthly rent is 3.5% lower than the usual rates.
-Plus, income levels matter too, with Myrtle Beach boasting a median household income of $65,766, which is 19.1% lower than the national average.
+Is Myrtle Beach an affordable place to live?
+That's a valid question to ask when you're thinking about moving to a new city.
+After all, how much it costs to live somewhere can be a huge factor in your decision.
+Affordability can be broken down into 3 common categories.
+The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
+For instance, in Myrtle Beach, the median home price is 27.5% higher than what most folks pay across the country, and monthly rent prices are 3.5% lower than the usual rates.
+Income levels in Myrtle Beach come in at $65,766, which is 19.1% lower than the national average.

 What Factors can Influence the Cost of Living in Myrtle Beach?

 Groceries: Grocery prices have seen substantial hikes in the last 2-3 years, with some markets witnessing food cost increases of over 20% during this period.
 Conversely, certain markets have experienced only moderate upticks.
 These variations in food expenses can have a substantial impact on the overall cost of living in any locality.
-In Myrtle Beach, the groceries index is 2.7% higher than the national average.
+In Myrtle Beach, the groceries index is 0.4% lower than the national average.

 Where is the Data From?